-- [F1] [FX SEND] Mixer to add effects to your sound. - [F2] [SOUND] Sound selection for the selected input. - [F3] Back to INSTRUMENT main menu
+- [F1] [FX SEND] Mixer to add effects to your sound. - [F2] [SOUND] Sound selection for the selected input. - [F3] ☐ Back to INSTRUMENT main menu

-The display window is always overwritten with the currently loaded sound (e.g. 22" Brooklyn twentytwo) of the selected zone (KICK I HEAD).
+The display window is always overwritten with the currently loaded sound (e.g. 22" Brooklyn twenty-two) of the selected zone (KICK I HEAD).

-In the list you will find the parameters that you can change.
+You will find the parameters that you can change in the list.